Board of Directors

 Chief Marketing Officer, SourceDay

 Sarah DeRocher Moore felt called to support Wonders & Worries after watching the organization help her close friends while they navigated the diagnosis – and eventual loss – of a wife and a mother to ovarian cancer.
 Sarah knows firsthand the enormous impact a chronic illness can have on families and children.

 With more than 20 years of experience in Austin’s startup software community, Sarah has a passion for building successful technology companies and mentoring young professionals.
 As a Board member, Sarah looks forward to contributing to Wonders & Worries’ growth and vision to serve families in more Texas cities.

 Suzanne lost her mother to a serious illness when she was just nine years old, and understands the impact of parental loss during childhood.
 Suzanne was introduced to Wonders & Worries when a dear friend faced cancer and her children received support.
 She joined the board in 2017, committed to furthering the mission of the organization.

-Suzanne graduated from the University of Texas and began a 17-year career with Dell, Inc. She has been an active member of the Austin community, serving as a board member for the Center for Child Protection, PTA President for Barton Hills Elementary, and on the Austin Community Foundation’s Hispanic Impact Fund.
+Suzanne graduated from the University of Texas and began a 17-year career with Dell, Inc. Currently, she serves as Director of Account Management for the Shelton-Keller Group.
+She has been an active member of the Austin community, serving as a board member for the Center for Child Protection, PTA President for Barton Hills Elementary, and on the Austin Community Foundation’s Hispanic Impact Fund.
 Suzanne is the mother of two girls and is married to Craig Luthy.
 You can find Suzanne and her family hiking the Barton Creek Greenbelt, hanging out at Zilker Park and generally enjoying everything Austin has to offer.

 Melissa S. Sykes, JD